Guillermo-Hidalgo-Gadea/Seminar-ComputationalEthology/docs/_build/html/_sources/2_WhyTrackingIsNotBehavior.md

 ```

 ## Disagreement defining Behavior
-In their preprint, Calhoun and Hady (2021) develop a survey about what scientists in different discpilines really understand by behavior.
+In their preprint, Calhoun and Hady (2021) develop a survey about what scientists in different disciplines really understand by behavior.
 As expected from Levitis et al. (2009), they find high disagreement between groups in their views of what does and what doesn't constitute behavior, but most interestingly they identify stable response clusters to different qualitative definitions of behavior.
 In {numref}`behaviorclusters` the different clusters indicate consistent differences among disciplines, sub-disciplines of neuroscience, as well as model organism and academic seniority.

 ```{figure} content/behaviorclusters.png
 ---